Get healthcare cover for travelling abroad

-If you have an existing EHIC, it will remain valid until the expiry date on the card.
-Once your current card expires, you'll need to apply for a new card.
+Your card will remain valid until its expiry date.
+When your current card expires, you'll need to apply for a new one.

 Before you start

-- The National Insurance numbers of any other people, including your partner, you are applying for who are 16 years old or over
+- the National Insurance numbers of any other people, including your partner, you're applying for who are 16 years old or over